hectornieto/pyMETRIC/README.md

 - GDAL

 ## Code Example
+### High-level example
+You can run METRIC with the scripts METRIC_local_image_main.py, which will read an input configuration file (default is Config_LocalImage.txt).
+You can edit this configuration file or make a copy to fit your data and site characteristics and either run it in a Python GUI or in a terminal shell:

+    python TSEB_local_image_main.py <configuration file>

+    where <configuration file> points to a customized configuration file... leave it blank if you want to use the default file Config_LocalImage.txt

 ### Low-level example
-You can run METRIC or any related process in python by importing the module *METRIC* from the *pyMETRIC* package.
+You can also run METRIC or any related process in python by importing the module *METRIC* from the *pyMETRIC* package.
 It will also import the ancillary modules (*pyTSEB.resitances.py* as `res`, *pyTSEB.net_radiation* as `rad`, *pyTSEB.MO_similarity.py* as `MO`, and *pyTSEB.meteo_utils* as `met`)